necroshine0/go-bot/README.md

 # CryCryptBot
-Or the first Goland experience
+Or the first Golang experience
 ***
 This is the simple version of telegram wallet